 We had a deluxe room that was spacious and comfortable, with decor that combined the best features of elegant and contemporary in shades of gold, cream, and white.
 Turn down service had left our robes, slippers, and a chocolate waiting for us.
 Most rooms don’t have much of a view, this is the city after all, so if that’s important to you, request a corner room on one of the higher floors.
 Other room features included a lounge chair, desk, armoire, and a huge bathroom with a walk-in shower and large soaking tub.
 Wi-fi has strong bandwidth and is complimentary.

-The Bristol is a combination of hotels rooms and condos, so if you’ll be staying longer – or are traveling with a larger family – consider book one of the condos suites.
+The Bristol is a combination of hotel rooms and condos, so if you’ll be staying longer – or are traveling with a larger family – consider book one of the condos suites.
 Or, if you’re one of the many ex-pats who fall in love with the country, there are still some available for purchase.

 Breakfast is included with most rates and is served in the 8°58′ Lounge on the 5th floor.
 Selection was extensive, without being ridiculous, and there were plenty of choices that included both the typical breakfast choice as well as local specialties.
 We didn’t visit during the evening, but I was told there was entertainment to accompany cocktails and tapas (small plates).
 If the evening fare is half as good as breakfast, we missed out by passing this by.